Say YES to Y.E.S.

 The Yellow Point Ecological Society values community service, and we understand that a beautiful, fair and sustainable future needs social, economic and environmental resilience.
 We hope you will join us in our endeavour.

-Our Previous Speakers and hikes:
+Our Previous Speakers, hikes and activities

 Ted Leischner has kept bees for 30 years, including 10 years as a commercial beekeeper with 500 hives.
 He taught beekeeping for 15 years at an agricultural college in Alberta.